In this article

 Another survey found those that abuse alcohol are 3.7 times more likely to have depression.7

 People who mix alcohol with antidepressants may therefore be at greater risk of alcohol use disorder.

 Some symptoms of alcohol use disorder include:

 Limited research indicates the third approach is the most effective in many situations.

-The patient is made to understand the importance of taking responsibility for themself.
-This approach can take place in both one-on-one settings within the confines of a wider support group.
+All approaches can take place in both one-on-one settings and within a wider support group.